vttred/ose/CONTRIBUTING.md

 **Error: Cannot find module (any module except rollup)**

 You will need to `npm i` occasionally as we put out updates to the build process.
 We try to communicate whenever there's a change in devDependencies on Discord and in release notes.

+## Repeat Contributors

+Repeat contributors may ask via Discord direct message (@corporat#1282) or email (ose@vtt.red) to be added to a list of people who are interested in referrals for contract work.